Guinevere Van Seenus

-Guinevere van Seenus (born 1976) is an American model, photographer and jewelry designer.
+Guinevere Edith van Seenus (born 1976) is an American model, photographer and jewelry designer.

-Born in Brookline, Massachusetts, Guinevere van Seenus was raised in Washington, D.C. and Santa Barbara, California.
+Born in Brookline, Massachusetts, Guinevere van Seenus was raised in Washington, D.C., and Santa Barbara, California.
 She is first-generation American, her parents immigrating to the United States from the Netherlands in the late 1960s.

 Van Seenus began modeling at age 15 in Southern California, but did not become an A-list model right away.
 This happened when the model was living in Paris in 1995.
 Her debut on the cover of Vogue Italia was shot by Steven Meisel.
 The following year, she was nominated for Supermodel of the Year in the VH1 Fashion and Music Awards.
 She was also named on Rolling Stone’s top ten hot list for the year.